 7 min read

 Pandemic, which turned traditional education into online schooling, is also an excellent opportunity to further its modernization.
 A new approach to teaching, learning and evaluation, called formative assessment, should be introduced as soon as possible.
-Availability of online solutions can streamline this process and bring schooling into the new era of effective studying and equal opportunities.

 September 21, 2021